sig-kill/wrtag/README.md

 ## Example formats

+> [!NOTE]
+> If you need help with creating custom path formats, please see the provided playground [here](https://go.dev/play/p/0x29MbxFT8a)

 ### The recommended format

 Including multi album artist support, release group year, release group and release disambiguations, track numbers, total track numbers, artist names the release is a compilation album